fanelenan7/rails-users-sessions-flash-cookies/setup.md

 This is a great way to practice "pair programming" and "rubber ducking."

-### After Each "You Do"

-After each exercise, please checkout the solution branch for that particular You Do.
-There will be a note to do this at the end of each section.

-This way we'll all stay on the same page, and will have fewer set-up errors caused by one person's code looking different from another person's code.

 ### Do Not Copy And Paste

 You will benefit greatly from typing everything out, even when you are provided with the answer.